Skip to main content

 Metabolites: Allosteric transcription factors (aTFs) are routinely used to sense small molecules and metabolites in synthetic biology.
 As aTFs regulate transcription, they transduce metabolite binding to RNA expression for RNA computation.
 Leveraging large-scale measurements in the Living Measurement Systems Foundry (LMSF), we can precisely engineer aTF response and engineer new ligand specificities.
 These aTFs can be integrated with RNA computation for multi-input metabolite measurements.

 Proteins: Riboswitches are typically used to transduce protein binding to a transcriptional response, but tuning response and engineering designs that work for new proteins remains challenging.
-In collaboration with Johns Hopkins University, we have developed a versatile protein biosensing platform, termed ARTIST, in which protein-aptamer binding regulates RNA transcription (Ref 1).
+In collaboration with Johns Hopkins University, we have developed a versatile protein biosensing platform, termed ARTIST, in which protein-aptamer binding regulates RNA transcription (Ref 2).
 ARTIST serves as a platform to transduce protein inputs to RNA inputs that can be processed with RNA computation.

-Cellular Control
+Cellular control

 A major goal of our RNA computation work is to engineer a cellular response when a specified set of molecular inputs is measured.
 For example, cell-based factories that dynamically optimize their yield in biomanufacturing or cells that diagnose themselves with cancer or other diseases as soon as the disease pattern arises.
 Towards this goal we are developing technologies to connect RNA computation outputs to cellular function, with a current emphasis on regulating protein expression.

 RNA computation has applications across many environments and organisms, from cell-free diagnostics and biosensors to living measurement systems and therapeutics.
-To support RNA computation across these applications, we develop techniques to measure RNA processes in diverse environments. ctRSD circuits serve as a model system, but the measurements are applicable to any RNA-based technologies, such as riboswitches, CRISPR guide RNAs, small interfering RNAs, antisense oligonucleotides, and mRNA therapeutics.
+To support RNA computation across these applications, we develop techniques to measure RNA processes in diverse environments (Ref 1). ctRSD circuits serve as a model system, but the measurements are applicable to any RNA-based technologies, such as riboswitches, CRISPR guide RNAs, small interfering RNAs, antisense oligonucleotides, and mRNA therapeutics.
 This work leverages the group’s expertise in cell-free expression systems.

 A GIF demonstrating ctRSD circuit operation